The common-base circuit

 How to design a transistor amplifier in common-base configuration

-Transistor amplifiers in common-base configuration can be designed with TransistorAmp 1.1 software.
-Open TransistorAmp software and click on New Amplifier - Common-Base circuit:
+Transistor amplifiers in common-base configuration can be designed with TransistorAmp 2 software.
+Start TransistorAmp 2 and click the Common-Base Circuit button:

 Now, the dialog Common-base circuit appears.
 Here you must input all parameters of your amplifier circuit: